decoy/blog2/README.md

 ## Quick Start

-`npm run start` To start the watch and and live server.
+`npm run start` Start the typescript and scss watchers and live-server.

-`npm run publish` To publish any files modified to the actual site.
+`npm run publish` Build and publish any files modified to the actual site.

 ## Posts